Salford Hundred: Reform

 In 1846 the court was reformed to become a Court of Record with its jurisdiction extended to debts not exceeding fifty pounds in value.
 In 1838 Manchester was incorporated as a municipal borough and granted its own court of record.
 The two courts were merged as the Salford Hundred Court of Record in 1869 by the Salford Hundred Court of Record Act 1868 (31 & 32 Vict. c. cxxx).
 The court had jurisdiction in personal actions only.

-The municipal boroughs of Oldham, Bolton, Heywood and Rochdale successively had their areas exempted from the jurisdiction of the Hundred Court by Order in Council or private Act of Parliament between 1878 and 1893.
+Areas were exempted from the jurisdiction of the hundred court: